PyCav/server/server_setup_guide.md

 	apt-get -y install php libapache2-mod-php php-mcrypt php-mysql
 	```

-14. The next three commands will reorder the priority of files that apache uses as your server's homepage,
+14. The next four commands will reorder the priority of files that apache uses as your server's homepage and then restart the apache server so that this change takes effect,
 	by default index.html in the folder /var/www/html/ is the default landing page, these commands will change it so
 	that index.php (same directory) is the default homepage.